ChiyuCC/sequence-breaking-ff6/README.md

 -   Normally, when you are in three party mode and enter a location, the "exit point" for all of your parties will be outside the last entered location
 -   There are some exceptions though, like the Cave to South Figaro: this always overwrites the exit point
+    -   The same applies for Barren Falls, Phantom Forest, the Imperial Base near the mountains... in other words, locations that have more than one exit
 -   For that reason, you should put the party you're not going to use (most likely Kushu's party) on that map
     -   That way you can always revert to the Narshe/Figaro continent if you need to
     -   This is vital for both executing the Airship Glitch and proceeding with the story when we're done raiding